ashleytsmith/Generating_structures_for_quantum_chemistry/README.md

   </p>

 *	The structure CHA has 36 tetrahedra which means 35 places to put a second Al atom and 35 by 4 ways to add a second site (see the second picture above for an example of a two-site structure).
-*	The module generate_sites.py recursively walks through starting from the first site and categorizes the neighbors into nearest neighbor, next nearest neighbors and so on which are labelled neighbours_0, neighbours_1 in the file structure respectively.
+*	The module generate_sites.py recursively walks through starting from the first site and categorises the neighbours into nearest neighbour, next nearest neighbours and so on which are labelled neighbours_0, neighbours_1 in the file structure respectively.

 ## Requirements